Media Optimisation Configuration

 System Check does not provide configuration options, but rather provides details and diagnostics on the resize and conversion libraries installed, such as whether certain features are supported.

-These configuration options allow you to enable the overall functionality of Media Optimization, select engines and outputs used, and enable logging.
+These configuration options allow you to enable the overall functionality of Media Optimisation, select engines and outputs used, and enable logging.

 Core Settings

 The module ships with defaults that work well for most stores.
-Enable optimization and select your desired output formats to get started.
+Enable optimisation and select your desired output formats to get started.

 The Retina setting controls whether the module generates 2x and 3x resolution variants for high-density displays.
 This improves image quality on modern devices but increases storage requirements and initial processing time.